 Lastly, limited mobility during video calls can cause physical strain and reduce cognitive performance.
 When participating in video conferences, we’re often restricted to a single location and position for extended periods, leading to muscle tension, fatigue, and discomfort.

-This lack of movement and prolonged positioning can also result in difficulty concentrating, focusing, and processing information.
-Awareness of the physical strain caused by video calls is a key step towards mitigating it and maintaining our overall well-being.
+This lack of movement and prolonged positioning can also make it harder to concentrate, stay focused, and process information.
+Being aware of these physical and cognitive effects is an important step toward reducing fatigue and maintaining overall well-being.

 Practical tips for combating Zoom fatigue

-We will now delve into each strategy and their effectiveness in managing Zoom fatigue.
+We will now delve into each strategy and its effectiveness in managing Zoom fatigue.

 Prioritize and limit video calls

-One effective strategy for reducing Zoom fatigue is to prioritize essential video calls and consider alternative communication methods for non-essential meetings.
+One effective strategy for reducing Zoom fatigue is to prioritize essential video calls, avoid doing too many meetings, and consider alternative communication methods for non-essential meetings.
 By giving priority to necessary video calls, you can ensure that important tasks and discussions are not overlooked or delayed.

 Additionally, exploring alternatives such as virtual office software, phone calls, email communication, and collaborative tools can help reduce dependence on video conferencing and prevent burnout.